methylDragon/markdown-linked-toc-adder/README.md

 [go to top](#top)

-1. This script **only processes on level 2 and level 3 headers for neatness' sake**
+1. This script **only processes level 2 and level 3 headers for neatness' sake**

 2. Just format your Markdown Files as needed, ensuring all your headers are formatted nicely.